-Marchibroda also serves as board member and the initial executive director for Doctors Helping Doctors Transform Health Care, a non-profit, collaborative, social media effort—led primarily by doctors for doctors—to support the transformation of health care, initially through health IT, given the foundational role it plays in improving the quality, safety and efficiency of care.
+Marchibroda also serves as board member and the initial executive director for Doctors Helping Doctors Transform Health Care, a nonprofit, collaborative, social media effort—led primarily by doctors for doctors—to support the transformation of health care, initially through health IT.

-While at eHI, Marchibroda served as the initial executive director of Connecting for Health, a public-private sector initiative designed to catalyze national actions to drive electronic connectivity and an interconnected, electronic health information infrastructure; under a grant from the Markle Foundation with additional support from the Robert Wood Johnson Foundation.
+While at eHI, Marchibroda served as the initial executive director of Connecting for Health, a public-private sector initiative designed to catalyze national actions to drive electronic connectivity and an interconnected, electronic health information infrastructure.

-Marchibroda also served as the chief operating officer of the National Committee for Quality Assurance, a non-profit, independent organization devoted to evaluating and improving the quality of health care for Americans.
+Marchibroda was the chief operating officer of the National Committee for Quality Assurance, a nonprofit, independent organization devoted to evaluating and improving the quality of healthcare for Americans.

-Her experience also includes co-founding and serving as chief operating officer for a for-profit organization focused on providing electronic information and publishing services for health plans, which was later acquired by the international media company Bertelsmann AG, and serving as the interim chief operating officer for the National Coalition for Cancer Survivorship.
+Her experience also includes co-founding and serving as chief operating officer for a for-profit organization focused on providing electronic information and publishing services for health plans, and serving as the interim chief operating officer for the National Coalition for Cancer Survivorship.

-Marchibroda is a nationally recognized expert on and advocate for the use of health IT to improve the quality, safety and efficiency of health care.
-She has worked extensively with leaders across two administrations, leaders in both parties of Congress, leaders in a majority of states across the U.S., and private sector leaders across every sector of health care.
-She has been recognized as one of the Top 25 Women in Healthcare by Modern Healthcare magazine and received the Federal Computer Week Top 100 Award.
-She holds a B.S. in commerce from the University of Virginia and an M.B.A with a concentration in organization development from The George Washington University.
+Marchibroda has been recognized as one of the Top 25 Women in Healthcare by Modern Healthcare magazine and received the Federal Computer Week Top 100 Award.
+She holds a B.S. in commerce from the University of Virginia and an M.B.A. with a concentration in organization development from The George Washington University.